NlightNFotis/nlightnfotis.github.io/_posts/2022-05-12-reflections-on-learning-how-to-grow-almost-anything.markdown

 this would be (nor did I have any idea of how much pressure this would apply on me, but hey, I survived this, and then some 😁 ).

-I credit this class with taking me from rudimentary biology knowledge, to a fairly solid understanding of molecular biology and immunology, all in about 3-4 months.
+I credit this class with taking me from rudimentary biology knowledge to a fairly solid understanding of molecular biology and immunology, all in about 3-4 months.

 As you can probably imagine, this was... intense.